Ellie Steemson – Freelance Saxophonist and Teacher

 With a diverse musical background including jazz and improvisation as well as classical performance, Ellie is a versatile musician with a wide range of skills.
 Recent performances include the Glazunov Saxophone Concerto with Tayside Symphony Orchestra, ‘Chicago’ at the summer season of Pitlochry Festival Theatre, and the pantomime at the Glasgow King’s Theatre.

-Ellie also enjoys a varied career in education.
+Ellie also loves working with aspiring saxophonists of all ages and abilities.
 Alongside running workshops and ensembles, she works in one-to-one and group lessons with students aged from 7 to 87!
 She currently teaches at St Andrews University and Erskine Stewart’s Melville Schools and runs Fife Sax School, a new venture aiming to provide more opportunities for saxophonists of all ages to learn and play in Fife.